Reporting a repair

 If you would like further information on how to register for My PA

 If it’s an emergency please call us straight away on 0300 123 2221.

-You can find out more about repairs and what your responsibilities are by reading our Maintenance policy
+We don't fix everything.
+You can find out more about which repairs are your responsibility by reading our Maintenance policy

 Tap washer replacement

 To start, turn off the mains water supply by turning the main stopcock until your tap runs dry.
 If you are changing the washer on hot taps, you must also turn the immersion heater and boiler off.

 Put the plug into the plug-hole of the sink to prevent losing the washer or any tap components when dismantling it.
 Unscrew the top plate of the tap.
 If you can’t do this by hand, use a wrench and protect the tap with a cloth first.